-❖ VISION
+VISION

 We believe that all children are entitled to a high-quality, rigorous, college-preparatory education regardless of their zip code, socio-economic status, home language, race, or ethnicity.
 There is an urgency in Clark County right now to ensure that all of our students have an equitable opportunity to receive an education that prepares them to get to and through college, to be on a clear path for a life of opportunity, and to be able to compete in a global community.
+Less than 25% of Clark County residents have a college degree, and we aim to increase the number of college educated individuals as a K-8 college prep school.